Maiz22/PokerReviewTool/README.md

 - Execute Method: Takes the pygame main surface as input to visually render the action on the poker table.
 Adding new actions is straightforward by following the blueprint defined in BaseAction.

-Status:
+### Current Status
-A first version has been created making it possible to review basic Pokerstars hands.
-Further patterns are necessary to match all actions given in the hand history txt file.
-The execution method has only been created for the most important actions.
+The initial version allows users to review basic PokerStars hands.
+However, additional regex patterns need to be implemented to fully match all potential actions in the hand history file.
+Similarly, the execute method currently supports only the most important actions and requires further development for comprehensive functionality.